TREATING ANXIETY THROUGH CREATIVITY

-Although there is relatively little scientific evidence that proves that it helps people with cancer, many health professionals think it may encourage the cancer patients to express their emotions, which could help them improve their relationship with others.
-It can also take their minds off from pain and discomfort.
+Although there is relatively little scientific evidence that proves that it helps people with cancer, many health professionals think it may encourage cancer patients to express their emotions, which could help them improve their relationships with others.
+It can also take their minds off pain and discomfort.

 Art is found to be of great help most especially to a depressed individual.
 Through art, they can discover their anger and express it in a healthy way.
 In one study, art therapy was used with suicidal teenagers, and results showed that it had positive effects as part of an overall treatment plan.

 Another study published in the Journal of Pain and Symptom Management found that art therapy can reduce a broad spectrum of symptoms related to pain and anxiety in cancer patients.
 In the study done at Northwestern Memorial Hospital, cancer patients reported significant reductions in eight of nine symptoms measured by the Edmonton Symptom Assessment Scale (ESAS) after spending an hour working on art projects of their choice.